dabeaz/curio/docs/reference.rst

     second
     first

-.. class: UniversalQueue(maxsize=0)
+.. class: UniversalQueue(maxsize=0, withfd=False)

    A queue that can be safely used from both Curio tasks and threads.
    The same programming API is used for both worlds, but ``await`` is required for asynchronous operations.
 When the queue is no longer in use, the ``shutdown()`` method should be called to terminate an internal helper-task.
+The ``withfd`` option specifies whether or not the queue should optionally set up an I/O loopback that allows it to be polled by a foreign event loop.

 Here is an example a producer-consumer problem with a ``UniversalQueue``::